This product kills SARS-CoV-2 and Candida auris

 - Compatible with a broad range of surfaces and equipment in healthcare

-- Meets CDC, OSHA and CMS Tag F441 guidelines
+- Meets CDC, OSHA and infection control guidelines

-- Prominent contact time for easy identification and improved compliance with accrediation standards
+- Prominent contact time for easy identification and improved compliance with accreditation standards

 - Categorization of pathogens allows for quick identification of relevant efficacy claims